nitaybz/homebridge-tado-ac/README.md

 8. Much faster status update - makes the accessories load much faster in Home app
 9. Easy config - Only username and password are required now to enjoy all features.

+**from version 2.1:**

+10. Outside Temperature support
+11. Solar Intensity support
+12. Occupancy Sensors.

-This version does not support manual configuration other than the *TadoMode*.
-To use old version feel free to install from [GitHub](https://github.com/nitaybz/homebridge-tado-ac-old):
+This version does not support lower version then iOS 11, To use old version feel free to install from [GitHub](https://github.com/nitaybz/homebridge-tado-ac-old):
 `sudo npm install -g https://github.com/nitaybz/homebridge-tado-ac-old.git`